NaverCloudPlatform/terraform-provider-ncloud/docs/resources/network_acl_rule.md

 * `ip_block` - (Optional, Required if `deny_allow_group_no` is not provided) The CIDR block to match.
 This must be a valid network mask.
 * `deny_allow_group_no` - (Optional, Required if `ip_block` is not provided) The access source Deny-Allow Group number of network ACL rules.
-You can specify a Deny-Allow group instead of an IP address block as the access source. `deny_allow_group_no` can be obtained through the Data source `ncloud_network_acl_deny_allow_group`
+You can specify a Deny-Allow Group instead of an IP address block as the access source. `deny_allow_group_no` can be obtained through the Data source `ncloud_network_acl_deny_allow_group`
 * `port_range` - (Optional) Range of ports to apply.
 You can enter from `1` to `65535`. e.g. set single port: `22` or
   set range port : `8000-9000`